Report: Hackers using telecoms like ‘global spy system’

-LONDON (AP) — An ambitious group of state-backed hackers has been burrowing into telecommunications companies in order to spy on high-profile targets across the world, a U.S. cybersecurity firm said in a report published Tuesday.
+LONDON (AP) — An ambitious group of suspected state-backed hackers has been burrowing into telecommunications companies in order to spy on high-profile targets across the world, a U.S. cybersecurity firm said in a report published Tuesday .

 Boston-based Cybereason said the tactic gave hackers sweeping access to VIPs’ call records, location data and device information — effectively turning the targets’ cellular providers against them.

-Cybereason Chief Executive Lior Div said that because customers weren’t directly targeted, they might never discover their every movement was being monitored by a hostile power.
+Cybereason Chief Executive Lior Div said because customers weren’t directly targeted, they might never discover that their every movement was being monitored by a hostile power.

-The hackers had turned the affected telecoms into “a global surveillance system,” Div said in a telephone interview ahead of the report’s launch.
+The hackers have turned the affected telecoms into “a global surveillance system,” Div said in a telephone interview.
+“Those individuals don’t know they were hacked — because they weren’t.”

-Div, who is presenting his findings at the Cyber Week conference in Tel Aviv, provided scant details about who was targeted in the hack, saying that Cybereason had been called in to help an unidentified cellular provider last year and discovered that the hackers had broken into the firm’s billing server, where call records are logged.
+Div, who presented his findings at the Cyber Week conference in Tel Aviv, provided scant details about who was targeted in the hack.
+He said Cybereason had been called in to help an unidentified cellular provider last year and discovered that the hackers had broken into the firm’s billing server, where call records are logged.

-The hackers were using their access to extract the call data of “around 20” customers, Div said.
+The hackers were using their access to extract the data of “around 20” customers, Div said.

 Who those people were he declined to say, describing them as mainly coming from the world of politics and the military.
 He said the information was so sensitive he would not provide even the vaguest idea of where they or the telecom were located.